Powered by MOMENTUM MEDIA

 She said: “The APRA serviceability buffer, for example, is critical in managing systemic risk but does not always accommodate the individual circumstances of borrowers.
 Indeed, our members have cited the rigid application of serviceability buffers under APRA’s standards as the number one barrier to refinancing for many borrowers, especially in the context of rising interest rates.

-“We propose a dynamic buffer that adjusts with interest rates – shifting up when interest rates decrease or down when interest rates increase – is more appropriate and will allow more Australians to become homeowners.”
+“We propose a dynamic buffer that adjusts with interest rates – shifting up when interest rates decrease or down when interest rates increase – is more appropriate and will allow more Australians to become home owners.”

-She also highlighted not only the importance of mortgage brokers in increasing awareness of government-backed homebuyer schemes, but also that refining these schemes to make them more accessible will contribute to greater access to finance for first homebuyers.
+She also highlighted not only the importance of mortgage brokers in increasing awareness of government-backed home buyer schemes, but also that refining these schemes to make them more accessible will contribute to greater access to finance for first home buyers.

 “It is important to ensure an appropriate level of mortgage industry engagement as schemes are refined or new ones developed to ensure these can be accessed by potential first home buyers who use the services of a mortgage broker, given this is where most first-time buyers and first home buyers seek guidance from,” the MFAA CEO said.

-Speaking to The Adviser about the recent meeting with Senator Bragg, Pannek stated: “The Senate Inquiry on the financial regulatory framework and home ownership was the focus for our meeting with Senator Bragg [and] we also took the opportunity to highlight the essential role our members play in the Australian economy and helping Australians achieve their home ownership goals.
+Speaking to The Adviser about the recent meeting with Senator Bragg, Pannek said: “The Senate Inquiry on the financial regulatory framework and home ownership was the focus for our meeting with Senator Bragg [and] we also took the opportunity to highlight the essential role our members play in the Australian economy and helping Australians achieve their home ownership goals.

-"This is a common sentiment when we meet with stakeholders and government, hearing stories about people – decision makers – using a mortgage and finance broker themselves when purchasing or refinancing their own homes."
+“This is a common sentiment when we meet with stakeholders and government, hearing stories about people – decision-makers – using a mortgage and finance broker themselves when purchasing or refinancing their own homes.”

-Reflecting on the submission, she added that home ownership remains an important goal for many Australians given its ability to provide financial security and build wealth, but suggested that the path to home ownership has become increasingly challenging.
+Reflecting on the submission, she said that home ownership remains an important goal for many Australians given its ability to provide financial security and build wealth, but suggested that the path to home ownership has become increasingly challenging.

-“The debate between the right to affordable and appropriate shelter versus the right to buy a home highlights a broader policy challenge: balancing the need for universal access to housing with the socio-economic aspiration of home ownership.”
+“The debate between the right to affordable and appropriate shelter versus the right to buy a home highlights a broader policy challenge: balancing the need for universal access to housing with the socioeconomic aspiration of home ownership.”

 The Senate inquiry is now reviewing submissions and a final report is expected by 5 December.

-You can find out more about the inquiry and its process in The Adviser’s recent interview with Senator Andrew Bragg on The Adviser’s In Focus podcast here:
+You can find out more about the inquiry and its process in The Adviser’s recent interview with senator Andrew Bragg on The Adviser’s In Focus podcast here:

 [Related: ‘I want to hear from brokers the most’ for housing inquiry: Senator Bragg]